 The surprising part is almost all of us know how much of sleep we need.
 Ask anyone, and they will tell you it’s eight hours.
 So says science, too.

-Sleep remains a mystery despite all the sum of scientific progress, even today.
-We know a lot, but we still don’t know all about it.
-We still don’t know for sure why we sleep; we only have unproven theories.
+Sleep remains a mystery.
+Despite all the sum of scientific progress, even when we know a lot, we still do not know all about it.
+We do not know for sure why we sleep; we only have unproven theories.

-While sleep makes us feel better, energetic, alert, and happier, sleep loss can unleash terrible effects on body, mood and behavior.
+While sleep makes us feel better, energetic, alert, and happier, sleep loss can unleash terrible effects on the body, mood, and behavior.

-Even when we know about the harms of sleep loss, as a society, we have somehow come to glorify our hours without a doze and wins over sleep.
+Even when we know the harms of sleep loss, as a society, we have somehow come to glorify our hours without a doze and wins over sleep.

 First, how much less sleep makes it to the category of deprivation?
 Most researches suggest if it’s less than 6 hours, it’s sleep deprivation.

-Some of the other reasons for sleep deprivation or sleep deficit are:
+Some other reasons for sleep deprivation or sleep deficit are:

 - Shift work